EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.local_maxima

 Identify local maxima above a threshold in a 2D image Package: @imUtil.image Description: This function identify local maxima, above some threshold, in an image, or alternatively, in a max over cube of images.
+If the first input is an image and given a threshold image